-One of the biggest problems with published research about blogging is its inability to take the unique characteristics of your target market into account.
+One of the biggest problems with published research about blogging for SEO is its inability to take the unique characteristics of your target market into account.
 Your audience may or may not respond in the same way that the averaged results from the research have indicated that they should.

 Start with the basic demographics of your target audience.
 Consider how likely they are to respond to your blog.
 In some cases, it might make more sense to target some demographic groups through another channel, such as members of Generation Y. Born in the 1980s and 1990s, this group grew up with digital technology, and are much more accessible through Facebook and Twitter.